telerik/kendo-ui-core/docs/web/window/overview.md

         width: "500px"
     });

-The order of the values in the actions array determines the order in which the action buttons will be rendered in the title of a **Window**.
-The maximize action serves both as a button for expanding a **Window** to fill the screen and as a button to restore a **Window** to its previous size.
-The minimize action collapses a **Window** to its title.
+The order of the values in the actions array determines the order in which the action buttons will be rendered in the title of a Window.
+The `maximize` action serves both as a button for expanding a Window to fill the screen, and as a button to restore a Window to its previous size.
+The `minimize` action collapses a Window to its title.

-If a non-recognized action name is supplied, it is treated as a custom action and the following CSS classes are rendered for it - **k-icon** and **k-i-actionname** (all letters lowercase).
+### Custom Actions

-No click event handler is attached automatically either.
-The Kendo stylesheets have a supplied icon for actions with the name "custom", but any name can be used.
+If a non-recognized action name is supplied, it is treated as a custom action and the `k-icon` and `k-i-actionname` (all lowercase) CSS classes are rendered for it.
+No `click` event handler is automatically attached either.
+The Kendo UI stylesheets have a supplied icon for actions with the name `"custom"`, but you can use any name. `click` events can be captured and handled in a standard way.

-Click events can be captured and handled in a standard way:
+The example below demonstrates how to set custom actions in a Window.

-### Custom actions
+###### Example

       $("#window").kendoWindow({
           actions: ["Custom", "Minimize", "Maximize", "Close"],